vaansuit/expanding-images/README.md

 # expanding-images

-Only a basic proggram that expandes images using forEach and functions =)
+Only a basic program that expandes images using forEach and functions =)